Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Proposed Future Research Directions

-The size of the existing datasets tends to be limited when compared to other research areas.
-As an example, if we consider Affective Computing domain, one can see much larger datasets (e.g., CMU-MOSEI \cite{zadeh2018multimodal} having 23500 video clips, AffectNet \cite{mollahosseini2017affectnet} having millions of annotated images).
-Whereas face-to-face co-located human-human social interaction studies use datasets having on average up to 50 participants, and the number of videos reaches up to 3000 even though collected through crowd-sourcing (see Table \ref{table:dataset}).
+The size of the existing datasets tends to be limited compared to other research areas.
+As an example, if we consider the Affective Computing domain, one can see much larger datasets (e.g., CMU-MOSEI \cite{zadeh2018multimodal} having 23500 video clips, AffectNet \cite{mollahosseini2017affectnet} having millions of annotated images).
+Whereas the reviewed studies used datasets having on the average up to 50 participants and the number of videos reaches up to 3000 even though collected through crowd-sourcing (see Table \ref{table:dataset}).
 This is a problem for the application of AI methods such as deep learning that typically requires \textbf{large amounts of data} to be effectively trained.
-Furthermore, models trained on limited material might not generalize well, thus performing as desired in some conditions but not in others.
-In this respect, creating large-scale benchmarks such as ImageNet \cite{imageNet}, ActivityNet \cite{caba2015activitynet}, would contribute to the field positively.
+Furthermore, models trained on limited material might not generalize well, and thus perform as desired in some conditions but not in others.
+In this respect, creating large-scale benchmarks such as ImageNet \cite{imageNet} (a large visual database designed for use in visual object recognition) or ActivityNet \cite{caba2015activitynet} (benchmark aims at covering a wide range of complex human activities) would contribute to the field positively.
 The creation of such \textbf{benchmarks} would allow testing and more importantly comparing different methodologies to extract and/or learn in a data-driven way the nonverbal behaviors, which are further used for the detection of various social and psychological phenomena.
-Another important thing to consider for collecting data is to rely on \textbf{real-world scenarios} and \textbf{non-obstructive sensing} approaches.
-It is also interesting to collect \textbf{long duration data} where participants are involved in multiple tasks, diverse environments, and interact with various people for several days or weeks.
+Another important thing to consider for collecting data is to rely on \textbf{real-world scenarios}.
+It is also interesting to collect \textbf{long duration data} where participants are involved in multiple tasks and diverse environments and interact with various people for several days or weeks.
 Interpersonal behavior differences especially the ones arising due to \textbf{ethnic diversity} are a challenge for social behavior analysis.
-Therefore, future work can focus on collecting datasets including subjects with diverse cultural backgrounds.
+Therefore, future work can focus on collecting datasets including subjects with diverse cultural backgrounds as well.